 The most common reason for needing a surgical amputation is through complications with the blood vessels or infections.
 If the blood supply to a limb has been lost, then the limb begins to die (necrosis) and this can’t be reversed.

 There are also times when an injury that warrants an amputation in order to save the person's life.
 This could be due to severe damage to bones, skin or tissue.
 In this case, a surgeon will do everything in their power to save the limb and use amputation as a last resort.

 A limb can be replanted (re-attached) if it’s been preserved correctly, but this kind of surgery isn’t always successful.
 The limb and its functionality will be monitored and if it doesn’t demonstrate its full and useful function, the decision may be made to amputate.
 This could happen years after the initial injury.

 An amputation can happen to any part of the body's limbs and extremities (fingers and toes) and they are categorised by the part of the body that is removed.

 In all cases, surgeons will attempt to save as much of the injured limb as possible.

-Phantom limb pain can occur just a few days after surgery.
-It can also become apparent at a later stage.
-The pain can appear to occur in the missing limb, or survivors may find that they feel severe pain in their stump.
+Phantom limb pain can happen just a few days after surgery, or at a later stage.
+The pain appear to happen in the missing limb, or show as severe pain in their stump.

-If pain appears to occur in the missing limb, this can be confusing and potentially distressing.
-This occurrence is normal and occurs in about 80% of amputees.
+When pain seems to happen in the missing limb, this can be confusing and distressing, but it’s normal and happens to about 80% of amputees.